mkacik/book-series-tracker/README.md

 I recently started reading few long book series, getting my money’s worth on the Kindle Unlimited subscription.
 With most series still running, I needed some solution to track upcoming books without having to manually check and track release dates.
 This is how this ugly baby was born.

-The app, while running, will scrape Amazon pages for all configured series once per day, looking for any newly announced books.
-It then publishes ICS calendar file with all the books.
-I run it on my laptop and configured my phone to use it as subscription calendar.
-Like many production-minded folks I am trying to open my heart to Rust, so that’s what the server is written in.
-It also comes with most basic React UI to add series and monitor scraping jobs.
-To not overcomplicate auth, any write operations only allowed from local IP addresses, which is good enough for my use.
+The server, while running, will scrape Amazon pages for all configured series once per day, looking for any newly announced books.
+Basic web app allows for browsing upcoming books/tracked series without auth, but to add new series, or trigger any writes user must be logged in.
+Users can be added from command line.

+I am trying to open my heart to Rust, so that’s what the server is written in.
+Used Rocket for www server, while web UI is TypeScript + React.
+I run it on home server, with https-terminating proxy in front (cause passwords).

 Couple external deps:
-- sqlite3 (database)
+- sqlite3 - database
-- geckodriver (for selenium web scraper)
+- geckodriver - selenium web scraper

 This is how UI looks like: